dogweather/forkful/content/en/c/dates-and-times/parsing-a-date-from-a-string.md

   \ of dates into a format that programs can more effectively manipulate and\u2026"
 lastmod: '2024-03-13T22:45:00.519751-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string in C involves converting textual representations\
-  \ of dates into a format that programs can more effectively manipulate and\u2026"
+summary: Parsing a date from a string in C involves converting textual representations of dates into a format that programs can more effectively manipulate and analyze.
 title: Parsing a date from a string
 weight: 30
 ---